swapnilbhange/66-Days-Of-Data/README.md

 **Day 04 of 66DaysOfData!**

 - Today I've resumed learning about the Data Structures & Algorithms in Python.
 And was able to understand Big-O notations, Array and Linked list.
+---

+**Day 05 of 66DaysOfData!**

+- Today I've resumed learning about the Data Structures & Algorithms in Python.
+And was able to understand Hash Table, Stack, Queue and Tree(General Tree)